-Preface to the 2022-2023 Dissertation Handbook
+Preface to the 2023-2024 Dissertation Handbook

-The purpose of this handbook is to clarify the nature and process of the doctoral dissertation in Mythological Studies as the culminating scholarly outcome of a students' education at Pacifica Graduate Institute.
+The purpose of this handbook is to clarify the nature and process of the doctoral dissertation in Mythological Studies as the culminating scholarly outcome of students' education at Pacifica Graduate Institute.
 The handbook addresses two distinctive but related aspects of this capstone process: the research process and the dissertation preparation process.
 The research process refers to the way students should approach, conceive, design, conduct, and report the results of their research projects in Mythological Studies.
-The dissertation process, refers to specific institutional requirements and procedures that Pacifica has established for students enrolled in the dissertation period of their program, that is, for students on the "dissertation clock."
+The dissertation process refers to specific institutional requirements and procedures that Pacifica has established for students enrolled in the dissertation period of their program.
 Although these two basic aspects of doctoral dissertation support and coincide with one another, they still represent two different sets of demands to which students must respond: the first is of a scholarly nature, while the second set relates to institutional policy and procedure.